OutletBot/UpKeep/docs/TUTORIAL/07-SNOOZE-FEATURE.md

 - ⏸️ Pausing a video game
 - 🛑 Hitting the snooze button on an alarm

+### MAJOR TIP: Snooze = post-completion calm
+- Right after you clear a task, snooze freezes freshness so it doesn’t instantly drop.
+- Auto-Snooze gives you a short breather automatically; Manual Snooze lets you choose longer.
+- Use it guilt-free to avoid stress and enjoy your results.

 ---

 ## Two Types of Snooze